How Coronavirus is Impacting Healthcare Revenue Cycle Management

 The need for extensive, widespread testing for COVID-19 is essential as the nation’s non-essential workers, as well as students, are staying home to shelter in place in a bid to flatten the curve of cases.
-Otherwise, the rising tide of infected and symptomatic patients could overwhelm our hospital system, forcing hard decisions about rationing treatment, such as ventilators for those patients who have taken a turn for the worse.
+Otherwise, the rising tide of infected and symptomatic patients could overwhelm our hospital staff and system, forcing hard decisions about rationing treatment, such as ventilators for those patients who have taken a turn for the worse.

 Fast access to rapid diagnostic tests is key to this effort to stem the epidemic.
-And to streamline reimbursement, the Centers for Medicare & Medicaid Services recently released its new Healthcare Common Procedure Coding System codes, for healthcare providers and labs to test patients for coronavirus.
+And to streamline reimbursement, the Centers for Medicare & Medicaid Services recently released its new Healthcare Common Procedure Coding System codes, for healthcare facilities and labs to test patients for coronavirus.

 Furthermore, the American Medical Association is reportedly hastening the development of a new Current Procedural Terminology (CPT) code for health professionals to enter when reporting COVID-19 tests.

 Improving Your Health Organization’s Revenue Cycle While Contending With Coronavirus